doctrine/mongodb-odm/docs/en/reference/migrating-schemas.rst

     }

-The :ref:`haslifecyclecallbacks` annotation must be present on the class in which the method is declared for the callback to be registered.
+The :ref:`haslifecyclecallbacks` annotation must be present on the class in which the method is declared for the lifecycle callback to be registered.

 .. _`$rename`: http://docs.mongodb.org/manual/reference/operator/update/rename/
 .. _`Objectify`: http://code.google.com/p/objectify-appengine/